VioletSnow08/Iceberg-Gaming-Website/README.md

 ```bash
 npm run serve
 ```
-After that, the server will start and will give you a link to click to view the website.
+After that, the express will start and will give you a link to click to view the website.
 Then:
 - Click the first link, usually starting with localhost
 - Edit the URL in the browser to /pages/register
 - Create an account